colorado

 San juan Mountains

-One of the most photogenic locations of the Colorado Rockies has to be the San Juan Mountains.
+One of the most photogenic locations in the Colorado Rockies has to be the San Juan Mountains.
 These peaks, located in the southwestern corner of the state near the borders of New Mexico and Utah, are a landscape photographer’s favorite.
-In late September, the aspen trees that dominate the terrain turn yellow and create vast carpets of color between the mountains.
-The best hiking is found in the many trails around the Mount Sneffels Wilderness, where hikers may explore vast stretches of alpine tundra beauty and colorful lakes.
+In late September, the aspen trees that dominate the terrain turn yellow, creating vast carpets of color between the mountains.
+The best hiking can be found on the many trails around the Mount Sneffels Wilderness, where hikers can explore vast stretches of alpine tundra beauty and colorful lakes.

 Last Dollar Overlook, San Juan Mountains, Colorado